 - Environmental Health Analyst

-Many public health graduates use the degree as a stepping stone into an academic research and teaching career.
-To become a university professor, you'll need to complete a PhD in public health.
+Many people use the master's degree in public health — the MSPH — as a steppingstone to an academic research and teaching career.
+To become a university professor, you typically need to earn a Ph.D. in public health.

 Plan for a Master's Degree in Public Health